w3c/wcag3/guidelines/groups/text-and-wording/clear-language/visual-aids.md

 type: foundational
 ---

-Visual aids are available to supplement and aid understanding of complex ideas in written content, such as processes, workflows, relationships, or chronological information.
+Visual aids are used to supplement complex ideas in written :term[content], such as processes, workflows, relationships, or chronological information.